-Most injuries to the Achilles tendon respond well to conventional non-surgical treatments if appropriate action is taken.
+Most injuries to the Achilles tendon respond well to conventional, non-surgical treatments if appropriate action is taken.
 Due to the chronic nature of this condition, it may take several months for problems to resolve.
 Rest is the first step taken in order to reduce pain.
 Activity modification is a major factor when dealing with an Achilles tendon injury.
 This includes switching high power exercises to lower power intensities in order to reduce the demand on the tendon.
 Healthcare experts will often incorporate cross training, in order to prevent de-conditioning of individuals.
 Ice is also a great way to help recover from this injury.
 Browse our other treatments for other sports injuries offered at Performance Rehabilitation.

 At Performance Rehabilitation & Regenerative Medicine we incorporate state of the art vasopneumatic compression therapy (cryotherapy with compression) known as GameReady, to help decrease swelling.
 Typically Achilles tendon injuries respond very well to physical therapy.
 This helps to reduce the pain and inflammation initially, and once the early stages of the injury are taken care of, the physical therapist will help re-condition and strengthen the area.
 Getting you back to a healthy and active lifestyle.
 Patients who do not respond to conservative treatment may be a candidate for Tenex Health TX tm– a non-invasive procedure with excellent results.

 Tenex Health TXtm Therapy for your chronic tendon pain